Title: Career Advisor

 - Ability to establish and maintain effective working relationships with a variety of people.

-Benefits for All Employees: Retirement plan; health and dental insurance coverage; continued education reimbursement; and flexible paid time-off plan.
+Benefits: Health, life & dental benefits, retirement plan; continued education reimbursement; and flexible paid time-off plan.

-APPLICATION PROCEDURE: Interested applicants must send a letter of application, completed Application for Employment and Resume by November 16, 2020 to:
+Submit a letter of application, completed Application for Employment and resume by April 16, 2021 to:

 Business Employment Skills Team, Inc.

 Or email your cover letter, resume and list of references to: email@example.com